What’s Wrong With Your Drywall?

 Moldy Drywall

 Drywall has “dry” in the name for a reason.
-When moisture seeps into drywall, all manner of issues arises — not least of which is mold.
+When moisture seeps into drywall, all manner of issues arise — not least of which is mold.
 Wet or soggy drywall makes for a near-perfect environment for mold, which soaks up the moisture trapped in the drywall’s interior while feeding off the paper that encases drywall panels.
 Plus, because drywall is hung inside the home, the temperature of the environment is typically warm enough to facilitate a mold bloom.
 Not all mold is toxic — but most of it is, so it’s a good idea to get mold-infested drywall replaced ASAP.

 Mold most often grows in the damper areas of your home, like the kitchen and bathrooms, but a poorly ventilated basement is also a typical location for mold growth.
 Additionally, if water leaks anywhere in your home, mold will likely crop up.
 Humid and rainy parts of the world are more likely to struggle with mold problems, so if you live somewhere like Seattle or Miami, you might need to keep a drywall repair specialist on speed dial.